 Discharge from day surgery

 Anti-sickness

-Acupressure has been shown to work as well as anti-sickness medications, in treating and preventing nausea.
+Acupressure has been shown to work as well as anti-sickness medications, for treating and preventing nausea.
 You can do this at home, by pressing on the P6 point: 3 centimetres above the wrist crease in the middle of the palm side of your arm.
-Watch a video on relieving nausea.
+A video describing this can be found on the following page Using pressure points to relieve nausea | North Bristol NHS Trust.

 If you are already on long term painkillers, you may need to stop taking them while you are taking these tablets.
-Please check with your mediroom nurse or practitioner before you leave the hospital.
+Please check with your Mediroom nurse or practitioner before you leave the hospital.

+Discharge from day surgery